 After completing law school, Doug returned home to western Michigan and started his own law practice focused exclusively on estate planning and elder law issues.
 Doug is a member of Wealth Counsel, the Muskegon County Bar Association and the West Michigan Estate Planning Counsel.
 He has lectured locally and nationally on estate planning and elder law related issues.

-In addition to his professional pursuits, Doug is an accomplished artist and the proud father of 3 talented sons: the oldest, Cameron, is an officer in the U.S. Army Reserve and works in the office as a bookkeeper and trust accounting specialist; Thomas is a scholarship awardee to Candler School of Theology at Emory University and works in the office as a paralegal and operations analysts; and, Taylor is a current student and academic All American wrestler at Alma College and was an All American Wrestler after earning All State status at Mona Shores High School.
+In addition to his professional pursuits, Doug is an accomplished artist and the proud father of 3 talented sons: the oldest, Cameron, is an officer in the U.S. Army Reserve and works in the office as a bookkeeper and trust accounting specialist; Thomas is a graduate of Candler School of Theology at Emory University and works in the office as a paralegal and operations analysts; and, Taylor is a graduate of Alma College where he was an All American Wrestler after earning All State status at Mona Shores High School.
 Taylor is employed in the financial services industry.